python-gitlab/python-gitlab/docs/cli-examples.rst

 .. code-block:: console

-   $ gitlab project list --all
+   $ gitlab project list --get-all

 List all projects of a group:

 .. code-block:: console

-   $ gitlab group-project list --all --group-id 1
+   $ gitlab group-project list --get-all --group-id 1

 List all projects of a group and its subgroups:

 .. code-block:: console

-   $ gitlab group-project list --all --include-subgroups true --group-id 1
+   $ gitlab group-project list --get-all --include-subgroups true --group-id 1

 Limit to 5 items per request, display the 1st page only